Professor, Marine Environmental Protection (Canadian Chair)

 Duty Station: Malmö, Sweden

-Duration of contract: Two-year fixed-term appointment which may be renewed upon satisfactory performance
+Duration of contract: Initial two-year fixed-term appointment which may be renewed upon satisfactory performance

 1. Organizational setting